 Retail Agents interact directly with insurance clients.
 They evaluate risks, explain policies, and work with their appointed insurance carriers.

 Wholesale brokers are intermediaries, working between traditional insurance agents and insurance carriers.
-When a client has a unique or risky situation, wholesale brokers find products to help agents support their clients.
+When a client has a unique or risky situation, wholesale brokerages find products to help agents support their clients.

 Through this blog, we'll discuss how MGAs fit into the mix, what they do, and how MGA insurance benefits insurance agents.